 Nurses have an important voice in our healthcare system.
 They value and commit to workplaces that listen to staff and provide a safe workplace to address needs and concerns.
 Both nurses and facilities want to feel proud of the services they provide to patients.
 Working together provides the hope and possibility of creating a workplace where patients thrive, nurses excel, and facilities succeed despite difficult or uncertain times.

 3. Support Nurse-Friendly Schedules

 Working long hours and inflexible shifts are often mentioned as scheduling practices leading to nurse burnout.
-Excessive work hours can be physically, mentally, and emotionally exhausting.
+Excessive work hours (and poor staffing ratios) can be physically, mentally, and emotionally exhausting.
 Nurses need adequate time to recover and get proper sleep to perform at their best.

 Nurses want the autonomy to self-schedule their shifts to balance and complement their personal lives.
 Time is the new currency workers value as much as their pay, so the more flexibility and say nurses have in their schedules, the higher their job satisfaction rates.

 Healthy, happy, and fulfilled nurses increase retention.
 Facilities supporting nurse-friendly schedules distinguish themselves from their competitors and become an employer of choice within a small nursing community.